Personal Thoughts on Regular Queries..

 3) If you MUST pay for rules and are the kind of chap who likes to place yourself in someone else's straitjacket, which is fine, but not MY bag, then look at rule review videos and Blogs before you buy.
 Totally avoid buying ANY rule set costing you more than a fiver (or running into more than 5 or so pages) until you've felt your way in (see above).
 Go for PDFs before printed where that is an option.
 Too many unused, expensive rule sets on the shelves make you cross after a while, as well as taking up precious toy space...

 4) Remember that ANY rule set can be "solo-ised".
-Loads of techniques and methods discussed on this Group/in the Files Section/various Blogs.
+Loads of techniques and methods discussed on the Solo Wargaming with Miniatures group/in the Files Section/various Blogs.

 5) Remember that this is Solo...
 Your Game.
 Your Rules.
 Adapt, tweak and cannibalise...

 Simple answer; the ones you already play with intuitively and are happy with.
 Solo-ise them.
 There is no point in abandoning a good rule set which work for you or to go learning a whole new set of rule conventions for the basics of movement, fighting, moral, basing (if you must), organisation etc. etc. just to get a solo game.